vargas88hugo/directory-tree/README.md

 ## Description

 Directory Tree is a program that accepts commands to execute actions like create, delete, move and list directories.
-It doesn't create folders on the host machine but persist the data on memory.
+It doesn't create folders on the host machine but persist the data in memory.

 ## File Directory
 ```